About the Author

 For Both

-Both employed and private practice surgeons can use traditional IRA and Roth IRA plans to help them progress towards retirement.
+Both employed and private practice surgeons can use traditional IRA and Roth IRA plans to help them progress toward retirement.
 However, they have to follow the current rules that have restrictions on how you can fund them based on income limits.

 Some other viable options are to make investments that provide recurring income to add to your retirement funds.
 An excellent example of this would be to purchase some profitable rental real estate.